Cornell-Wildlife-Health-Lab/SOP4CWD-website/docs/warehouse/models/DiseaseControlStrategiesModel.md

 * The best strategy (or combinations of strategies) to attenuate CWD outbreak

 ## More Information
-For more details, go to the [CWD Data Warehouse User Manual: Disease Control Strategies Model](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/ABMCarlos.html){target="_blank"}.
+For more information, go to the [CWD Data Warehouse User Manual: Disease Control Strategies Model](https://pages.github.coecis.cornell.edu/CWHL/CWD-Data-Warehouse/ABMCarlos.html){target="_blank"}.

+## Code
+To view the code once deployed, go to the [GitHub Repository: Disease Control Strategies Model](https://github.com/Cornell-Wildlife-Health-Lab/disease-control-strategies-model){target="_blank"}.

+## Citation
+* Gonzalez-Crespo C, et al. Assessment of management strategies to control the CWD outbreak in California using an epidemiological agent based model.
+In preparation.